ooz/epages-product-dashboard/README.md

 ## Task: The Average Effect

-A recent Toydarian study discovered that Ferengi are most likely to buy a product in your online shop, if the product's price is below the average price of products in your shop.
+A recent Toydarian study discovered that Ferengi are most likely to buy a product in an online shop, if the product's price is below the average product price of the shop.
 This effect also applies to all products of a category, so Ferengi are more likely to buy a product being cheaper than the average price in that product's category.

-As a developer you want to empower your merchants to cash in on the Average Effect.
+As a developer you want to empower your merchants to cash in on the *Average Effect*.

 Using the [ePages API](https://developer.epages.com/) you should:

 1. Compute the average price of all products in a shop